 - Or, combine drinking and eating with golf at Top Golf.

 SB TIP: Do NOT rent a car.
-Just take a Lyft wherever you go.
+Just take a Lyft or Uber wherever you go.
 Parking is costly and you’ll be drinking — two reasons not to drive.

 Two experiences in Belle Meade perfect for bachelorettes:

 - Pure Sweat + Float offers infrared heat saunas and float therapy.
 They also have “Pure Parties,” which “customize a 3-hour wellness itinerary combining Infrared Sauna and Float Therapy with some of Nashville’s most exquisite healing arts and therapists brought in just for you.”
 They can also accommodate parties that want to experience the sauna or float, yet begin and end simultaneously.
 In addition, Reiki or massage therapists can be booked along with countless other ideas to customize this experience.